-My Traeger Smoked Beef Roast is BBQ Beef, but like on overdrive.
+My Traeger Smoked and Pulled Beef is BBQ Beef, but like on overdrive.
 This starts out on your wood-fired grill or smoker and smokes on low heat for 6 hours, and then gets beer braised in a dutch oven on your Traeger or stovetop (or Instant Pot) until that roast is fork-tender and shreddable.

 Traeger Smoked Beef Roast